-Schools are not teaching teens the skills they need for life.
+Schools are not teaching young adults the skills they need for life.

 Real Life is Coming